q-rapids/qrapids-eval/README.md

 + The query uses one parameter (bcKey), which is also read from the project properties file.
 Parameters of a query are declared with prefix 'param.'
 + The query defines one result (lastSnapshotDate), that is specified as a path within the query result delivered by elasticsearch.
 Results are declared with prefix 'result.'
 All results computed by params queries can be used as parameters (without declaration) in subsequent params- and metrics queries.
 Make sure that the names of the results of params queries are unique, otherwise they will get overwritten.

+__Query Parameters__

+Qr-eval internally uses [Elasticsearch search templates](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-template.html) to perform * params, metrics *, and other queries.
+Search templates can receive parameters (noted with double curly braces: {{parameter}} ).
+The parameters are replaced by actual values, before the query is executed.
+The replacement is done verbatim and doesn't care about data types.
+Thus, if you want a string parameter, you'll have to add quotes around the parameter yourself (as seen below with the evaluationDate parameter).
++ The evaluationDate is available to all * params * and * metrics * queries without declaration.
+Qr-eval started without command-line options sets the evaluationDate to the date of today (string, format yyyy-mm-dd).
++ Elements of the * project.properties * can be declared as a parameter with the $$-notation, as seen above (param.bcKey)
++ Literals (numbers and strings) can be used after declaration as parameters (e.g by * param.myThreshold=15 *)
++ Results (noted with prefix 'result.') of * params queries * can be used as parameters in succeeding * params * and * metrics * queries without declaration.

 01_lastSnapshotDate.query